 - Injuries caused by a person driving for the government or a branch of the military,

 - Injuries caused by a dangerous roadway condition, and

 - Injuries caused by a defective sidewalk.

-Public Entity claims involve intricate rules that must be followed.
+Public entity claims involve intricate rules.
 The slightest mistake could lead to the dismissal of your claim or lawsuit.
 Having a trusted California tort claims attorney is the best way you can avoid making such a critical error.

-At Heinrich Law, PC, our Oakland East Bay attorneys are familiar with the complex workings of the Federal and California Tort Claims Act.
+At Heinrich Law, PC, our Alameda attorneys are familiar with the complex workings of the Federal and California Tort Claims Act.
 This allows us to guide clients through the process of filing their claims and pursuing the matter until they are properly compensated.
-We may even be able to help if your claim has been rejected.
+We may even be able to help injury victims with rejected claims.

 Heinrich Law, PC has the experience and skills to help you file a public entity claim.
 Give us a call at (510)570-1608 or fill out our online contact form to find out more.
 The initial consultation is free.